Terms of Trading

 17.2.2 give the Client the sole conduct of the defence to any claim and do not at any time admit liability or otherwise settle or compromise or attempt to settle or compromise the claim except upon the express instructions of the Client; and

 17.2.3 act in accordance with the reasonable instructions of the Client and give to the Client whatever assistance he reasonably requires in respect of the conduct of his defence.

-17.4 The client confirms and understands that the package know as Orchestra is solely the property of the developer, this includes all codes, software, content, workflows and imagery.
+17.4 The Client confirms and understands that the package known as Orchestra is solely the property of the Developer; this includes all codes, software, content, workflows and imagery.

 The Designer hereby warrants:

-18.1 that any Detailed Specification will be adhered too.
+18.1 that any Detailed Specification will adhere too.